mozilla-b2g/automation-projects/mtbf_unexpected_failues_fuzzing.md

 other "failure" this can be done in a verity of ways but a simple is example is waiting for the app to be launched then replaying the marionette actions (we probably need other types of actions too).

+## Fuzzing

+The ability to [fuzz](http://en.wikipedia.org/wiki/Fuzz_testing) our tests and perform randomization (such as killing the homescreen while doing another action or tapping random buttons / areas).
+Is likely another form of testing which could help us catch unexpected errors or leaks.

 ## Failure Modes

 "Failures" defining failures outside of crashes is also important ideally we could plug new forms of "failure" into the test such as